nograx/ioBroker.zendure-solarflow/README.md

 [![Donate](https://img.shields.io/badge/PayPal-00457C?style=for-the-badge&logo=paypal&logoColor=white)](https://www.paypal.com/paypalme/PeterFrommert)

 ## Changelog

+### **WORK IN PROGRESS**

+- Add support for Hyper 2000 and ACE 1500.
+Maybe not all states and control parameter are available.
+Still need to do some investigation.
+- Some minor bugfixes.

 ### 1.6.7 (2024-06-23)

 - Fix reconnect again.
 Adapter will now restart every 3 hours to cleanup fully.